 Were you injured when a semi-truck changed lanes and collided with you?
 Did a large truck hit your relative?s car?
 If you or a loved one were hurt in an accident caused by a blind spot, talk with an experienced lawyer as soon as possible regarding the truck accident.
 With current trucking technology and equipment, even still it is difficult to get rid of blind spots.
 But blind spots have always existed, and it is a truck driver?s responsibility to be mindful of them.

 Trucking blind spot accidents are often the truck driver?s fault.
-When you are injured in an accident or lose a loved one, Lugar Law PC can help you hold the truck driver or their employer responsible through an insurance claim or lawsuit.
+When you are injured in an accident or lose a loved one, Lugar Injury Law can help you hold the truck driver or their employer responsible through an insurance claim or lawsuit.
 We are here to fight for you to receive full and fair compensation for your truck accident injuries.

 Do Truck Drivers Have Blind Spots?